The History of the University of Waikato

 After several rebuffs the University of South Auckland society was formed.
 The society's first founder was Douglas Seymour, a barrister and solicitor reminiscent of Rumpole, who sprinkled his speech with Greek and Latin quotes.
 Seymour set "out to kill to establish something (he) believed in."
 Thankfully, it never came to that, but his passion was never in question.

 During his five years heading the society, Seymour's zeal and tenacity made a lot of headway... and more than a few enemies.
 His able and more diplomatic off-sider Anthony Rogers, a Hamilton GP and brother to long-time mayor Denis Rogers, often stepped in to pat down the feathers Seymour had ruffled.

 Known by his nickname of Rufus, Rogers succeeded Seymour as president of the society.
 Together, over eight long years, they made enough noise to make the University of Waikato dream... a reality.

 In 1964 the University of Waikato was officially opened by then Governor-General, Sir Bernard Fergusson (later Lord Ballantrae).

-Today Waikato University is home to 13,500 students and has continued to be a breeding ground for independent thought and progressive learning.
+Today Waikato University is home to more than 12,000 students and has continued to be a breeding ground for independent thought and progressive learning.
 In 1989 (with a little help from NASA) we connected New Zealand to the Internet before going on to become the first University in New Zealand to have cyber-graduates, completing their teaching degrees online.